stackbit-projects/ultra-tulip-184fc/content/pages/index.md

     title: Welcome to DIYJam Podcast
     subtitle: Optional hero section subtitle
     content: >
-      A podcast pf extraordinary stories of ordinary people.
+      A podcast of extraordinary stories of ordinary people.
 Hosted by Shisham Adhikari and Isabel Dias Hoff.
     actions:
       - label: Subscribe to Podcast